mikelandjelos/log-anomaly-analysis/demo-system/README.md

 The script streams logs over TCP as JSON; Logstash enriches and forwards them to the Drain3 service, which extracts templates and pushes structured events into Loki.
-Visit Grafana (<http://localhost:3000>, admin/admin) and open the "Structured Logs" dashboard to explore templates per datastream.
+Visit Grafana (<http://localhost:3000>, admin/admin) and open the "Structured Logs" dashboard.
+Use the Datastream and Event Template filters to zoom in on a feed, inspect log volume over time, and review the top templates seen in the selected time window.